 2. We conduct thorough needs assessments.
 This ensures that what we are providing is grounded in the needs, wants, and goals of the people we work with, which leads to true empowerment and ownership of the project for our clients.

 3. We train trainers.
 Without fail, every group we have assisted wants to be empowered to achieve their own goals, so we transfer our knowledge to them.
 This creates scalability and lasting sustainability and most importantly, ownership of the project.

 We developed a food security project in Zambia that was created to teach farmers a new method of farming that increased their traditional revenue and yield by 4.6 times.
 We formed a partnership with agriculture specialist companies which allowed for us to utilize their expertise in farming to create a solution to the Zambian’s lack of food security.
 The solution was no-till farming.

-After eight years working in the southern province of Zambia and making 30 trips to Zambia, here are our key results:
+After a decade working in the southern province of Zambia and making 30 trips to Zambia, here are our key results:

 • $144,129,210.00 in new profits have been generated in communities where families typically survive on $1.00 per day